 - Scaled versions of training packages

 Currently no, but we are exploring how we can make this happen.
 You will soon be able to upload exercise media to the app which will give you a chance to have some customization.
-If you are a facility owner/manager, speak to our sales department about potential custom styling options.
+If you are a facility owner/manager, speak to our sales department about view-only custom styling options.

 The best way to do long term programming is to build out different phases of the program and save both the individual workouts and program with the phase name.
 Start with the first phase then just do a copy of that workout template and make edits on it for the next phase.
 As the clients progress through one phase, you can adapt the next phase of the program.

 We are looking at ways for you to do long term planning right in the app as well.